Cookie Consent by Privacy Policies Generator website

 The council, as the highway authority, has a duty to control surface vegetation, although this is distinct from crops.

-Who is supposed to look after stiles and gates on a path?
+Who is supposed to look after stiles and gates on a public right of way?

 This is the landowner's responsibility, but in certain cases the highway authority must contribute 25% of the cost if asked.
 It may contribute more if it wishes.
 If stiles and gates are not kept in proper repair the authority can, after 14 days' notice, carry out the work and send the invoice to the landowner.